matiasjaradev-health/HL7-TRANSLATE-FHIR/README-en.md

 # 🏥 HL7-TRANSLATE-FHIR 🇨🇱

-**English:** Healthcare interoperability starter kit (HL7 v2 to FHIR).
+Healthcare interoperability starter kit (HL7 v2 to FHIR).
 Middleware using Mirth Connect and a HAPI FHIR server adapted to the Chilean Core-CL standard.

 ---